mspnp/samples/solutions/basic-web-app/README.md

 - Web app and all slots
 - Azure Bastion

 Note, this deployment includes optional virtual machines.
-These are not configured with a Log Analytics workspace, however, can be with the Log Analytics virtual machine extension for [Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/oms-windows) and [Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/oms-linux).
+These are not configured with a Log Analytics workspace, however they can be with the Log Analytics virtual machine extension for [Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/oms-windows) and [Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/oms-linux).

 ## Code of conduct